sindresorhus/got/readme.md

 Type: `object`

-**Note:** This feature is marked as experimental as we're [looking for feedback](https://github.com/sindresorhus/got/issues/1052) on the API and how it works.
-The feature itself is stable, but the API may change based on feedback.
-So if you decide to try it out, we suggest locking down the `got` dependency semver range or use a lockfile.
+**Note:** We're [looking for feedback](https://github.com/sindresorhus/got/issues/1052), any ideas on how to improve the API are welcome.

 ###### pagination.transform